The M50 tolling system has been up and running since August 2008 . The system was operated by Emovis – In 2019 they made a profit of €1.63 million .

 |A goods vehicle with an unladen weight over 2,000 kg but under 10,000kg||€5.40||€4.90||€4.40|

 |A goods vehicle with an unladen weight exceeding 10,000kg||€6.50||€6.00||€5.40|

-There are 3 different options for drivers using the M50:
+There are 3 different toll charge options for cars using the M50 in 2022

 a) pay online with a credit or debit card at eflow.ie or

 b) pay by credt/debit card over the telephone on 0818 501050

 c) pay by cash or card at Payzone outlets (many newsagents and convenience shops)